Gábor Laurenczy: Hydrogenation and dehydrogenation of compounds

 Lauranczy's research on the Hydrogenation of compounds has focused on developing new catalysts, elucidating reaction mechanisms, optimizing processes, overcoming challenges in hydrogenating specific substrates, and enabling selective transformations.
 He evaluated the effectiveness of hydrido-ruthenium(II) complexes as catalysts in hydrogenation reactions and investigated the catalytic hydrogenation process of carbon dioxide (CO_{2}) and bicarbonate ions in an aqueous solution by employing a water-soluble ruthenium(II) complex.
 In a collaborative study, he explored the pathways of CO_{2} hydrogenation utilizing a ruthenium dihydride complex, while identifying crucial intermediates, emphasizing the significance of the trans-form of the complex, and highlighting the importance of preserving formate ion stability and ensuring efficient formic acid removal to enhance catalytic efficiency.
 Furthermore, he investigated the hydrogenation of functionalized aromatic compounds using water-dispersed Rh nanoparticles stabilized with PVP and demonstrated the ability to control chemoselectivity in Rh nanoparticle catalysts by selectively poisoning sites with phosphine ligands.
-Additionally, he presented a technique for the direct hydrogenation of carbon dioxide into formic acid through the utilization of a homogeneous ruthenium catalyst in an aqueous medium containing dimethyl sulphoxide (DMSO), without the inclusion of any supplementary substances.
+Additionally, he presented a technique for the direct hydrogenation of carbon dioxide into formic acid through the utilization of a homogeneous ruthenium catalyst in an aqueous medium containing dimethyl sulfoxide (DMSO), without the inclusion of any supplementary substances.
 In 2017, he collaborated with Yuichiro Himeda and others and introduced an approach utilizing formic acid as a hydrogen donor, combined with iridium catalysts and electronically tailored ligands, to enhance the selectivity of methanol synthesis from carbon dioxide (CO_{2}).
 More recently in 2018, he addressed the problem of reducing energy-intensive processes in the production of lignin-derived chemicals by developing a technique that utilized precisely engineered Rh nanoparticles evenly distributed within sub-micrometer carbon hollow spheres for the targeted reduction of lignin-derived substances at moderate temperatures.

 Laurenczy's dehydrogenation research has concentrated on the quantitative dehydrogenation of formic acid in an aqueous solution using iron as catalysts.
 Moreover, he examined the process of formic acid dehydrogenation facilitated by water-soluble complexes of ruthenium m-triphenylphosphinetrisulfonate (TPPTS) and contributed to the understanding of the carbon dioxide-formic acid systems under H_{2} and CO_{2} pressures.
 Focusing his research efforts on selective dehydrogenation of HCOOH, he investigated the correlation between the stability and effectiveness of catalysts in the process of formic acid dehydrogenation, and developed a catalytic framework designed to facilitate the precise dehydrogenation of formic acid within an aqueous environment.